Page contents

 While at the top, you can check out the bastions, the rainwater reservoirs (they still collect rain to this day!), and the church of Agios Andreas.
 You can also – if you dare – climb into the small jail cell.

-The fortress was also used as a prison, it housed prisoners of different backgrounds, including political dissidents, prisoners of war, and individuals deemed a threat to the ruling authorities.
-As soon as I climbed in, I climbed straight out – was far too small and creepy for me!
+The fortress was also used as a prison; it housed prisoners of different backgrounds, including political dissidents, prisoners of war, and individuals deemed a threat to the ruling authorities.
+As soon as I climbed in, I climbed straight out – it was far too small and creepy for me!

-To get back down, you can walk 5km on the road or take the stairs.
-We opted for the smoother road walk, and that took us about 40 minutes to get back to the Nafplio Old Town.
+You can walk 5km on the road or take the stairs to get back down.
+We opted for the smoother road walk, which took us about 40 minutes to return to the Nafplio Old Town.
 I really wanted to call a taxi to come to get us, but my friend was eager (read pushy!) and wanted to walk to the old town.

 In the end, I am glad that we did, as it was a great workout, and I felt zero guilt that night downing a bottle of Greek wine and eating far too much food.